-I am glad to support students of the University of Tokyo who seek contact to universities and other research institutions in the Humanities of German speaking countries.
-The same applies for students from the Freie Universitaet Berlin as well as scholarship holders of Studienstiftung des deutschen Volkes in regard to the University of Tokyo.
+Outgoings: I am glad to support students of the University of Tokyo who seek contact to universities and other research institutions in the humanities in German speaking countries, namely the Freie Universitaet Berlin and the Klassik Stiftung Weimar, both offering excellent opportunities for study and research.